BezaAbebe/Stock_project_1/README.md

 ### Statistical Analysis:
 - Computation of basic statistics such as mean, variance, standard deviation,  and standard  error.
 ### Comparative Analysis:
--Computation of rolling average to understand trends.
+- Computation of rolling average to understand trends.
 ### Visualization:
 - Plots of stock prices over time for each company to visualize trends and patterns.
 ### Risk Analysis: